MicrosoftDocs/cpp-docs/CONTRIBUTING.md

 > [!NOTE]
 > You might notice that some of the topics are not currently following all the guidelines specified here and on the [style guide](./styleguide/template.md) as well.
 We're working towards achieving consistency throughout the site.
 Check the list of [open issues](https://github.com/MicrosoftDocs/cpp-docs/issues?q=is%3Aissue+is%3Aopen+label%3Aguidelines-adherence) we're currently tracking for that specific goal.

-## Building the docs
+## Building the documentation

 The documentation is written in [GitHub-Flavored Markdown](https://help.github.com/categories/writing-on-github/) and built using [DocFX](https://dotnet.github.io/docfx/) and other internal publishing and build tools.
 It's published to [Microsoft Learn](https://learn.microsoft.com/).

-If you want to build the docs locally, you need to install [DocFX](https://dotnet.github.io/docfx/); latest versions are the best.
+If you want to build the documentation locally, you need to install the latest version of [DocFX](https://dotnet.github.io/docfx/).

 There are several ways to use DocFX, and most of them are covered in the [DocFX getting started guide](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html).
 The following instructions use the [command-line based](https://dotnet.github.io/docfx/tutorial/docfx_getting_started.html#2-use-docfx-as-a-command-line-tool) version of the tool.
 If you are comfortable with other ways listed on the link above, feel free to use those.